-In conjunction with the professional contest, the NFPW Education Fund is also launching the NFPW High School Communications Contest for all high school students.
-The student entries must be published between Feb.
-1, 2020 and January 31, 2021.
+In conjunction with the professional contest, the NFPW Education Fund is also accepting entries for the NFPW High School Communications Contest for all middle and high school students throughout the United States.
+The student entries must have been published between Feb.
+1, 2022, and Jan.
+31, 2023.

 Names in bold had entries in the national competition, and their placement (if any) is shown at the end of the line.
 Emily Anderson, Rocky Mountain High School, 2nd, Editorial, "Cost of college causes concern [...]

 2011 CPW High School Communications Contest Awards

 Tess Halac, Rocky Mountain, 1st, Single-Page Layout, Front Page, Jan.
 21, 2011 Cassa Niedringhaus, Rocky Mountain, 2nd, Single-Page Layout, "Day of Recognition" Joanie Lyons, Mountain Vista, 3rd, Single-Page Layout, "Perfect Act" Macy Morgan & Jack [...]

 First-place Winners Editorial: Connor Morgan, Kent Denver School, Englewood, Colo., "The Definition of a Hero" and first place at the national level Opinion: Caleb Cunningham, Kent Denver School, Englewood, Colo., "The New News" and first [...]

 2009 CPW High School Communications Contest Awards